carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 # Common problems

 > ## What problems are we solving?
-> Ask around what problems participants encountered: "Why did you sign up?"
+> Ask around what problems participants encountered: "Why did you sign up?".
+Specifically: what is the domain science related task that you want to parallelize?
 {: .discussion}

 Most problems will fit in one of two categories: